phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Clinton Tweets: 227713
+#Total Number of Tweets: 782203
-#Number of Trump Tweets: 206270
+#Number of Clinton Tweets: 228086
-#Number of Sanders Tweets: 154402
+#Number of Trump Tweets: 206654
-#Number of Cruz Tweets: 148240
+#Number of Sanders Tweets: 154649
-#Number of Rubio Tweets: 33697
+#Number of Cruz Tweets: 148521
-#Number of Carson Tweets: 10504
+#Number of Rubio Tweets: 33769
-#Total Number of Tweets:
+#Number of Carson Tweets: 10526
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---